cdupont/CorentinDupont-WebPage/blog/posts/2014-04-25-VM-Placement.md

 It is based on [Constraint Programming](http://en.wikipedia.org/wiki/Constraint_programming) (CP), which is a programming paradigm devoted to solve Constraint Satisfaction Problems (CSP).
 Plug4Green is written in Java, using the libraries [Choco](http://www.emn.fr/z-info/choco-solver/) and [BtrPlace](http://btrp.inria.fr/).

-While CP was a very good choice and fulfilled most of the requirements, There are some practical drawbacks.
+While CP was a very good choice and fulfilled most of the requirements, there are some practical drawbacks.
 The first being that the languages used, Choco and Java, are very verbose.
 Defining a new constraint takes a lot of lines of code and is very error prone.
 The debugging period for each new constraint is also quite long.